mCodex/react-native-sensitive-info/README.md

 });
 ```

+# Protect your item with fingerprint
+As jailbroken device can access your iOS Keychain/ Android shared preference and key store in plain text, it is necessary to add another layer of protection so even jailbreaking won't leak your data (like refresh_token or bank account password).
+- for iOS it is implemented though [Access Control](https://developer.apple.com/documentation/security/secaccesscontrol).
+Everytime when app wants to access the protected keychain item, a prompt by iOS will show up.
+Only when authentication success will the app get the keychain item.
+- for Android it is implemented though [FingerprintManager](https://developer.android.com/reference/android/hardware/fingerprint/FingerprintManager.html) + Keystore.
+Keystore has a function called `setUserAuthenticationRequired` which makes Keystore requires user authentication before getting value.
+However Android doesn't nicely user to scan their finger, it just throws error.
+Here is where FingerprintManager comes in.
+However (AGAIN) FingerprintManager doesn't show prompt for you, so you need to build UI yourself to let user to know that it is time to scan fingerprint.

+**The example in the repo shows how to use this feature and how to build some Android UI based on callbacks.**

+**NOTE: fingerprint will only work with Android 6.0 and above.**

+HELP NEEDED: It will be nice if someone can build an Android native prompt to make Android touch as easy to use as iOS.
+Maybe we can borrow some code from [google's example](https://github.com/googlesamples/android-FingerprintDialog)

 # Use with redux-persist

 If you would like to use [redux-persist](https://github.com/rt2zz/redux-persist) to store information from your Redux state into secure storage, you can use [redux-persist-sensitive-storage](https://github.com/CodingZeal/redux-persist-sensitive-storage), which provides a custom storage back-end for redux-persist that uses react-native-sensitive-info.